withastro/starlight/.changeset/many-tips-battle.md

 "@astrojs/starlight": patch
 ---

-fix broken link on 404 page when defaultLocale: 'root' is set in astro.config.mjs
+Fix broken link on 404 page when `defaultLocale: 'root'` is set in `astro.config.mjs`